Shubhangi-kale227/YouFrame/README.md

 Step 1.
 Extract YouFrame project folder in your D: drive

 Step 2.
-Make new  directore in D: drive like as "D:/work/project/YouFrame"
+Make new  directory in D: drive like as "D:/work/project/YouFrame"

 Step 3.
 Import project in eclipse ide.